The more you praise and celebrate your life, the more there is in life to celebrate. – Oprah Winfrey

 I will keep striving though for the ones that truly matter because I will always keep praising me and loving me no matter what.

-The final outcome isn’t really up to you or me, but how I choose to approach the journey is!
+The outcome isn’t really up to you or me, but how I choose to approach the journey is!